 Currently not available.

-Request this book From one of Canada's most celebrated writers and the author of the classic memoir The Danger Tree comes an occasionally hilarious, sometimes heart-breaking meditation on love, memory, and the fathomless depths of grief.
+Contact us for further queries.
+From one of Canada's most celebrated writers and the author of the classic memoir The Danger Tree comes an occasionally hilarious, sometimes heart-breaking meditation on love, memory, and the fathomless depths of grief.

 Likeness is a multi-generational story told through the vehicle of a painting, a portrait of Macfarlane by the well-known Canadian artist, John Hartman.
 The painting has ended up unexpectedly, temporarily, and enormously in Macfarlane's living room.
 He looks at it--a lot.
 It's hard to avoid.